Laurence de Montmorency: Marriages

 Now a widow Laurence became a companion to her niece, Louise de Budos.
-Louise was married to Constable Henri I de MontmorencyLaurence was the maternal aunt of Montmorency's second wife Louise de Budos Louise died in 1589 and in September 1599 at Beaucaire, Laurence and the duke married secretly.
+Louise was married to Constable Henri I de Montmorency.
+Laurence was the maternal aunt of Montmorency's second wife Louise de Budos.
+Louise died in 1589 and in September 1599 at Beaucaire, Laurence and the duke married secretly.
 She was 27 and he was 63.
-The marriage had to be done with dispensation from the Pope because of Montmorencys marriage to her niece they were seen as related within a prohibited degree.
+The marriage had to be done with dispensation from the Pope because of Montmorency's marriage to her niece they were seen as related within a prohibited degree.

 Additionally, both Laurence and Henri shared ancestors, they were descended from Jean II de Montmorency.
 Laurence through two of his sons: Louis and Guillaume de Montmorency.
-Henri being the grandson of Guillaume and great-grandson of Jean II, and Laurence being a great-great granddaughter of the aforementioned Jean.
+Henri being the grandson of Guillaume and great-grandson of Jean II, and Laurence being a great-great-granddaughter of the aforementioned Jean.
 They were also the descendants of Pierre d'Orgemont.

 The relation was distant and not enough to warrant any comments from the couples' contemporaries.

 Montmorency, some time after his marriage, found himself dissatisfied with the union possibly because he found her too low in birth.
 Thus, he wanted to separate from his wife and pressured her to join her niece and his former sister-in law Laurence de Budos in the Abbey of Saint-Trinité.

 Laurence and her relatives then petitioned the king for his protection over her.
 Thus, the marriage was declared legal and there would be no talk of an annulment.
 Although, while Montmorency was unable to divorce his wife, he still had power over his wife as her husband and had her banished to the Chateau de Bel-Villiers, where she would remain until she was widowed in 1614.